NCAA Women's Div. II Basketball Tournament Glance

 At Carson, Calif.

 Cal St. Dom.
-Hills-Cal Poly Pomona-Mont.
-St. Billings-Cal State LA-winner vs. Western Wash.-Azusa Pacific-Cal St. San Marcos-winner, 8 p.m.
+Hills-Mont.
+St. Billings-winner vs. Cal St. San Marcos-Azusa Pacific-winner, 8 p.m.

 Commented